 Ingredients

-- 7 garlic cloves crushed to a paste
+- 7 garlic cloves peeled and crushed to a paste

 - 2 dried cayenne peppers

-- 1.5 cups of peeled and chopped tomatoes about 2 medium tomatoes
+- 1 ½ cups peeled and diced tomatoes about 2 medium tomatoes

 - 1 tablespoon tomato paste